zaiisao/Documentation/en/Interactive Broadcast/start_live_unity.md

 ### 8. Set the remote video

-In a video broadcast you should also be able to see all the broadcasters, regardless of your role.
+In a video broadcasting you should also be able to see all the broadcasters, regardless of your role.
 This is achieved by calling `SetForUser` in **VideoSurface.cs** after joining a channel.

 Shortly after a remote broadcaster joins the channel, the SDK gets the broadcaster's user ID in the `OnUserJoinedHandler` callback, and you can get the user’s uid.